 GM and Ford were preparing to introduce multiple EV models.
 GM entered the EV market with the Chevy Bolt in early 2017, six years after launching the hybrid Chevy Volt.
-GM planned to offer a fleet of 20 electric vehicle models by 2023, including electric SUV/light trucks, a segment which Tesla was also expected to enter.63 The company, in partnership with Honda, was also investing in proprietary battery and fuel cell technologies.64
+GM planned to offer a fleet of 20 electric vehicle models by 2023, including electric SUV/light trucks, a segment which Tesla was also expected to enter.
+The company, in partnership with Honda, was also investing in proprietary battery and fuel cell technologies.
+The company is partnership with Honda and the cell technologies.